JaYkuvadiya17/BMP/README.md

 # BMP

-1) Run create_config.py file.
-Change paths of image folder and image format accordingly
+1) Change image folder paths and image format in create_config.py file and then run it first.
-2) Run Main.py file
+2) Changes ids in main.py file accordingly.